EVANTH 393 Research Independent Study

 The University requires that students meet regularly with faculty mentor to discuss progress.
 We recommend once a week or, at the very least, once every other week.

 Research independent studies require a substantive paper or report.
 This is typically in the form of a formal research paper that outlines the background and rationale for the study, methods, results, and discussion.
+Alternative substantive products must be approved by the mentor and the Director of Undergraduate Studies.

 Work with Faculty Outside Evolutionary Anthropology